daskivich/taskTracker/README.md

   * A method was added to the accounts context module to get all users who have a given user as their manager, helping display a list of subordinates for each user.
+  * The user/index.html template was reformatted to match the application styling, and two buttons were added for each user, one to view an individual user's profile and one to add the current user as the manager of the selected user.
+When a user views his/her profile (as the current user), he/she can select her manager.
+Thus the application provides both ways to assign managers/subordinates.
   * The task/index.html template was modified to list the tasks of the current user's subordinates.
 Since page/feed.html listed the current user's tasks, task/index/html was free to be used for this purpose.